 People land on a website and give it a matter of seconds to judge whether or not they’ll stay.
 One of the fastest ways to ensure someone will leave your website is for them to be confused.

 It’s vital that from the split second they land on your website, they understand what your website is for, and what your business does.

 Not to mention, Google takes the content of headings & things near the top of the page as an indication of what the page is about.
 This is especially true for the home page.

-Okay, once you’ve gotten your keywords determined, and you fab, crystal clear, tag line down, it’s time to get to the rest of your content.
+Okay, once you’ve gotten your keywords determined, and your fab, crystal clear, tagline down, it’s time to get to the rest of your content.